Intimacy

 3. Let Go of the Goal

 When orgasm becomes the goal, sex turns into a process aimed at reaching that goal, and the experience along the way is neglected.
-Even without reaching orgasm, even without penetration, the comfort of touch, the connection with your partner, the richness of bodily sensation - all of these are the value of sex.
+Even without reaching orgasm, the comfort of touch, the connection with your partner, the richness of bodily sensation - all of these are the value of sex.
 Letting go of the goal paradoxically makes orgasm more accessible.

 4. Start with Sensate Focus

 The sensate focus technique, widely used in sex therapy, is an ideal introduction to mindful sex.
 With genital contact prohibited, you touch each other's bodies and focus solely on sensation.
 The purpose is not to give pleasure but to observe sensation.
 Through this practice, your ability to attend to bodily sensations is strengthened.
-(Books on sex therapy can also be a helpful reference)
+Books on sex therapy can also be a helpful reference

 Summary